piotr-yuxuan/chinese-huawen/README.md

 * `{⿱艹&CDP-8BF8;, ⿱亠, 乂}` where `&CDP-8BF8;` stands for a character still outside of the Unicode ;
 * `{⿱艹&CDP-8BF8;, ⿱⿱丶一⿻丿乀}`. `艹` is no more broken down because we stop at radical level.

 From that, a wonderful world of big, interesting paths appears.
-[Emacs and Lisp](https://github.com/kawabata/ids-edit) can be very usefulJjjk
+[Emacs and Lisp](https://github.com/kawabata/ids-edit) can be very useful.

 ## That repository